tomphttp/specifications/BareServerErrors.md

 ## Error Codes

-- `UNKNOWN`: The Bare Server could not identify the cause of the issue.
+- `UNKNOWN` {500}: The Bare Server could not identify the cause of the issue.
 This error is a fallback.
-- `MISSING_BARE_HEADER`: The request did not include a required bare header such as X-Bare-Host. `error.id` will contain the expected header.
+- `MISSING_BARE_HEADER` {400}: The request did not include a required bare header such as X-Bare-Host. `error.id` will contain the expected header.
-- `INVALID_BARE_HEADER`: A header such as X-Bare-Port contained an unparsable/invalid value.
+- `INVALID_BARE_HEADER` {400}: A header such as X-Bare-Port contained an unparsable/invalid value.
-- `INVALID_HEADER`: The Bare Server's HTTP implementation forbids a header value. `error.id` will contain the expected header.
+- `INVALID_HEADER` {400}: The Bare Server's HTTP implementation forbids a header value. `error.id` will contain the expected header.
-- `HOST_NOT_FOUND`: The DNS lookup for the host failed.
+- `HOST_NOT_FOUND` {500}: The DNS lookup for the host failed.
-- `CONNECTION_RESET`: The connection to the remote was closed before receving the response headers.
+- `CONNECTION_RESET` {500}: The connection to the remote was closed before receving the response headers.
 This occurs after connecting to the socket or after sending the request headers.
-- `CONNECTION_REFUSED`: The connection to the remote was refused.
+- `CONNECTION_REFUSED` {500}: The connection to the remote was refused.
-- `CONNECTION_TIMEOUT`: The remote didn't respond with headers/body in time.
+- `CONNECTION_TIMEOUT` {500}: The remote didn't respond with headers/body in time.

 ## Error IDs